 Contact a Houston Business Attorney

 Even before you select a job candidate to hire, it is important to meet with an experienced Houston business attorney to develop a sound employment contract to set forth the obligations for all employees, the terms of employment and the basis for possible termination.
-Contact the at the Weisblatt Law Firm today at 713-666-1981 to discuss your situation and to develop an employment contract that will work for you and your business once you find that perfect hire.
+Contact the business attorneys at the Weisblatt Law Firm today at 713-666-1981 to discuss your situation and to develop an employment contract that will work for you and your business once you find that perfect hire.